sergios/swift_undelete/README.md

    unable to delete it.
 In extremely full clusters, this may result in a situation where you need to add capacity before you can delete objects.

+ * Requires Swift 1.12.0+, which introduced system metadata.

 Future work:

- * Allow undelete to be enabled only for particular accounts or containers

  * Move to separate account, not container, for trash.
 This requires Swift to allow cross-account COPY requests.